 Buildings are being assessed based on their degree of risk to public safety.

-The audit scope is consistent with the approach being taken nationally.
-The Building Commission is collaborating with regulators in other jurisdictions that are similarly auditing buildings with cladding attached.
+DMIRS continues to collaborate with regulators in other jurisdictions that are similarly auditing buildings with cladding attached.

 - Australian Institute of Architects